scds/text-analysis-2/ner.md

 ## A quick introduction to the NLP workflow (pipeline)

-How does an NLP tool like CoreNLP or SpaCy go about identifying named entities within an unstructured text corpus, then?
+How does an NLP tool like CoreNLP or SpaCy go about identifying named entities within an unstructured text corpus?

 If you have ever gone through the intellectual exercise of considering how to tell a computer to do a simple task (for humans) - like make toast - you quickly discover that much of what is implicit in our own cognitive processes ("verify toaster is plugged in") must be articulated in a programmatic manner.
 NER is no different, requiring a number of preparatory steps before it can be performed.

 ### Tokenization

-Most computational text analysis methods, including NER, first involve tokenizing the data - or segmenting the text into tokens based on the position of whitespace characters - so that each word can be examined individually.
-If you completed the “[Pre-processing Digitized Texts](https://scds.github.io/text-analysis-1)” workshop, you manually tokenized a text document in OpenRefine to make it possible to correct multiple errors with one operation.
+Most computational text analysis methods, including NER, first involve tokenizing the data - or segmenting the text into tokens - so that each word can be examined individually.
+If you completed the “[Pre-processing Digitized Texts](https://scds.github.io/text-analysis-1)” workshop, you tokenized a text document in OpenRefine to make it possible to correct multiple errors with one operation.
 When performing computational text analysis, tokenization is done by the natural language processing system.

 Once we can approach texts at the level of the word, other processing tasks in the text analysis workflow can then be performed such as: